 REDUCE FMR Clinical Trial

-The Carillon System is the first TMVr therapy to demonstrate favorable left ventricular remodeling at one year and significant reduction in regurgitant volume in a double-blinded, randomized, sham-controlled trial (REDUCE FMR).
-The trial met its primary endpoint and results were consistent with the prior TITAN and TITAN II single-arm, multi-center studies.3, 4, 5
+The Carillon Therapy is the only TMVr therapy to demonstrate favorable left ventricular remodeling at one year and a significant reduction in RV in a double-blinded, randomized, sham-controlled trial (REDUCE FMR).
+The trial met its primary endpoints and results were consistent with the prior TITAN and TITAN II single-arm, multi-center studies.1,2,3